 The only way to travel direct from Mae Sai to Bangkok by public transport is by bus.
 A faster way to travel is to take a bus or taxi to Chiang Rai and from there to fly to Bangkok.

-There is a single direct bus service a day from Mae Sai to Bangkok available to book online.
+There are currently 3 direct bus services a day from Mae Sai to Bangkok available to book online.

 Buy Tickets from Mae Sai to Bangkok

 Use the Search Box below to buy tickets from Mae Sai to Bangkok.